 Lightly fertilize each spring.
 Use the minimum recommended amount listed on the container of fertilizer for acid-loving plants.
 Pink lemonade blueberries grow especially fast in soils rich in organic matter and need just a little fertilizer if compost is added to the soil surface every year.

 Temperature and Humidity

 All rabbiteye blueberries can be grown in colder climates.
 Pink lemonade blueberry shrubs only require 300 hours of temperature below 45 degrees Fahrenheit for best growth, while other rabbiteyes require about 500-1000 hours.

 Harvest pink lemonade blueberries when the fruit is dark pink and starts to somewhat soften.

 As needed, prune in late winter starting in the third year after planting.
 Cut back the branches to about half their length.
 Remove any dead or diseased wood.
 After harvest, cut back bushes to maintain a height of four to five feet.

 Propagating Pink Lemonade Blueberry Shurbs

 Softwood cuttings, four to six inches long, can be taken in late spring.
 Semi-ripe cuttings can be taken in early summer.

 Common Pests and Diseases

 Fortunately, there are no serious pest or disease issues.
 Even so, keep an eye out for vine weevil, powdery mildews, and chlorosis (yellowing of leaves occurring in high pH soils, signaling manganese and iron deficiencies).
-Birds do love this fruit.
-If birds become an issue, cover and stake netting over the shrub as the fruit starts to ripen.
+Birds and chipmunks do love this fruit and rabbit and deer will damage tender stems and leaves.
+If animals become an issue, cover and stake netting over the shrub especially as the fruit starts to ripen.